Academic Journal of Life Sciences

 * Review articles, providing a comprehensive review on a scientific topic

-Review Report: After completion of peer review process the editor collects the review reports from two reviewers and takes the decision based on the comments of the reviewers.
+Review Report: After completion of the peer review process the editor and editor in chief collects the review reports from two reviewers and takes the decision based on the comments of the reviewers.
 This decision is about acceptance, rejection or revision.
 A decision letter is prepared and sent to the corresponding author.

-Acceptance: When a manuscript is accepted after peer review process, an invoice is sent to the author to pay publication fee.
-After payment by the author the manuscript is forwarded for further process for publication
+Acceptance: When a manuscript is accepted after the peer review process, an invoice is sent to the author to pay the publication fee.
+After the payment by the author, the manuscript is forwarded for further process for publication

 Typesetting and Proofreading: The author is asked to format the manuscript according to ARPG’s template before it goes into typesetting and proofreading with the publisher.
 The author will receive the paper in PDF produced by ARPG for checking before it is published online.

-If errors are found in a published manuscript author should report this to the editor or the publisher to retracting and correcting the manuscript.
+If errors are found in a published manuscript author should report this to the editor or the publisher to retracting and correcting the manuscript (Retraction Policy).

 a.
 Go to the desired journal’s webpage.